Skip to main content

 • wall thickness of ≥15 mm in one or more LV myocardial segments that is not explained solely by loading conditions, with or without asymmetric hypertrophy and a ratio of maximal septal-to-corresponding lateral or apical-to-posterior wall thickness of ≥1.3mm or >1.5mm if the patient is hypertensive; or

-• loss of the usual apical wall thickness tapering due to its thickness exceeding basal wall thickness, although failing to reach the apical hypertrophic cardiomyopathy diagnostic wall thickness cut-off of ≥15mm, with spade‐like configuration and apical obliteration.
+• loss of the usual apical wall thickness tapering due to its thickness exceeding basal wall thickness, although failing to reach the apical hypertrophic cardiomyopathy diagnostic wall thickness cut-off of ≥15 mm, with spade‐like configuration and apical obliteration.

 • Genomic testing can also be considered if diagnosis would change the treatment plan (including whether relatives would be offered testing) in the event of hypertrophic cardiomyopathy phenocopies (such as transthyretin amyloidosis and Fabry disease) being suspected.

-• Testing should be carried out in parallel with expert phenotypic assessment – for example, in an inherited cardiac conditions (ICC) clinic – and with support from clinical genetics services where appropriate.
+• Testing should be carried out in parallel with expert phenotypic assessment – for example in an inherited cardiac conditions (ICC) clinic – and with support from clinical genetics services where appropriate.
 Note that testing may occasionally be appropriate outside these criteria following a discussion in an ICC multidisciplinary team meeting.

 What do you need to do?

 • Consult the National Genomic Test Directory.
 From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • The relevant clinical indication for adults (or teenagers) with hypertrophic cardiomyopathy is: